Comparing PureCycle Technologies (PCT) & Its Competitors

 |5.44%

-PureCycle Technologies has a beta of 1.35, indicating that its share price is 35% more volatile than the S&P 500.
-Comparatively, PureCycle Technologies’ competitors have a beta of 1.62, indicating that their average share price is 62% more volatile than the S&P 500.
+PureCycle Technologies has a beta of 1.35, suggesting that its share price is 35% more volatile than the S&P 500.
+Comparatively, PureCycle Technologies’ rivals have a beta of 1.62, suggesting that their average share price is 62% more volatile than the S&P 500.

-This table compares PureCycle Technologies and its competitors gross revenue, earnings per share and valuation.
+This table compares PureCycle Technologies and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue